Join Harbingers’ Magazine conference in Japan. August 2-13, 2025.

 August 2 (Saturday) – Arrival

-- All day: Arrivals and check-in at the Hiroshima Grand Sheraton Hotel (double ensuite rooms, single occupancy)
+- All day: Arrivals and check-in at the Hiroshima Grand Sheraton Hotel, 12-1 Wakakusacho, Higashi Ward, Hiroshima, 732-0053, Japan (ensuite rooms, single occupancy)

 - 18:00 – 19:30: Welcome & Inauguration Dinner

-- 19:30 – 20:30: Introduction session: Lecture and workshop with Stas Skarzynski, the founder and Director of the Harbinger Media project.
+- 19:30 – 20:30: Introduction session: Lecture and workshop with Stas Skarzynski, the founder and Director of the Harbingers’ Media project.

 August 3-7 – Hiroshima Newsroom